 Make sure everyone knows that you don’t have to be working the traditional 9-5 in the office to be eligible for advancement and upskilling.

-Use internal communications to promote the training, skills development and learning that is available and also to showcase remote and flexible workers who are constant learners.
-Ensure all workers, including those operating remotely, are upskilled in the latest knowledge and learning required to do their job.
+Use internal communications to promote the training, skills development and learning that is available and showcase remote and flexible workers who are constant learners.
+Ensure all employees, including those operating remotely, are upskilled in the latest knowledge and learning required to do their job.